gitter-badger/CLOUD-ATLAS/README.md

-# A decentralized Google MAPS & EARTH for your next app
+# The power of a decentralized Google MAPS & EARTH for your next cross-plattform app/website

 ## While working on the classic Starter Kit (Jamstack, code on Github, react front-end on CDN, back-end API vserver) for the developer and entrepreneur community, I’m engineering a so-called dapp.